By Denise Poon, SIM Thailand

 It’s one of his constant refrains, and when he says it, he puts his hand to his heart in a slightly dramatic fashion and smiles, shaking his head and making a face as if he’s really touched or just goofing off.
 It’s a little bit of both – PbeeMai is equal parts sincerity and lightheartedness.

-In this case, he’s talking about Brian, an American who did campus outreach at the university PbeeMai attended.
+In this case, he’s talking about Brian, a guy from the USA who did campus outreach at the university PbeeMai attended.
 According to PbeeMai, Brian reached out particularly to the students within the department of physical education, which included PbeeMai.

 “I was impressed with Brian,” PbeeMai says.
 “He invited us into his home, and that really touched my heart.
 I was surprised – I felt like I was part of a family.”